knightazura/ghost-sdk/Core-helper-documentation.md

 By default the each helper in handlebars adds the private properties @index for arrays and @key for objects, which can be used inside the each loop.

 foreach extends this and adds the additional private properties of @first, @last, @even and @odd to both arrays and objects.
 This can be used to produce more complex layouts for post lists and other content.
-Fore examples see below:
+For examples see below:

 ### @first & @last